Nittaewo: Description

 The nittaewo lived in small parties, and slept in caves or among the branches of trees, in leaf-nests of their own design.
 They had a varied diet, eating whatever raw game they could catch, including squirrels, small deer, tortoises, lizards, and sometimes even crocodiles.
 They did not use tools, instead disembowelling their prey with their long claws or hooked nails, allowing them to feed on the entrails.
 They were said to have a sort of language of their own, a "sort of burbling, or birds' twittering," which a handful of Veddahs could understand.
 The Veddahs themselves were the enemies of the nittaewo, which had no defense against the Veddahs’ bows and arrows.
-It was said that whenever a nittaewo came across a sleeping Veddah, it would disembowel them with its claws.
+It was said that whenever a nittaewa came across a sleeping Veddah, it would disembowel them with its claws.

-During an exploration of caves at Kudimbigala, army captain A. T. Rambukwelle discovered a stone building, "reminiscent of the miniature stonehenge" in the forest.
+During an exploration of caves at Kudimbigala, army captain A. T. Rambukwelle discovered a stone building, "reminiscent of the miniature Stonehenge" in the forest.
 The Veddahs in the area told him that it was "the nittaewa altar," but Ivan Mackerle later discovered that it had been built by Veddah monks.